s-brekke/R-Coding-Interface/README.md

 SQLite.
 MySQL and MariaDB must be used if the app is uploaded to shinyapps.io.

 #### delegation.csv
-A list of ECLI numbers and the user names of the users who these cases are assigned to.
+A list of ID numbers and the user names of the users who these cases are assigned to.

 #### variable_list.xlsx / variable_list.csv
 A list of variable names, descriptions, and possible values.

 ### Make changes to interface
 After updating the variable list, these changes must be reflected in *interface.R*.